-AMENDED NOTICE AND AGENDA
+REVISED NOTICE AND AGENDA

-The Annual Stockholders' Meeting of P-H-O-E-N-I-X Petroleum Philippines, Inc. will be held on the following date and place:
+NOTICE IS HEREBY GIVEN that the Annual Stockholders' Meeting of P-H-O-E-N-I-X Petroleum Philippines, Inc. will be held on Friday, May 29, 2020, 10:00 AM at Phoenix Petroleum Headquarters, Stella Hizon Reyes Rd., Bo.
+Pampanga, Lanang, Davao City.
+The meeting will be conducted virtually via remote access communications and may be accessed through the link, http://asm.phoenixfuels.ph/PNX2020

-Friday, March 27, 2020, 2:00 PM

-Phoenix Petroleum Corporate Headquarters

-Phoenix Bulk Plant

-Lanang, Davao City